-1 Living a long life is of course not the same as living a healthy life, but the two are not unrelated, and life expectancy at birth is a more readily understood indicator than measures that calculate years of healthy life, such as healthadjusted life expectancy.

-- 2 Hastings et al., "Leading Causes of Death among Asian American Subgroups (2003-2011)." - 3 Pew Research Center, "The Rise of Asian Americans." - 4 July 2017 conversation with Dr. Khatharva Um, PhD, associate professor and coordinator, Asian American and Asian Diaspora Studies; chair, Peace and Conflict Studies, University of California, Berkeley. - 5 World Health Organization, "Global Health Observatory Data Repository."
+- Living a long life is of course not the same as living a healthy life, but the two are not unrelated, and life expectancy at birth is a more readily understood indicator than measures that calculate years of healthy life, such as healthadjusted life expectancy. - Hastings et al., "Leading Causes of Death among Asian American Subgroups (2003-2011)." - Pew Research Center, "The Rise of Asian Americans." - July 2017 conversation with Dr. Khatharya Um, PhD, associate professor and coordinator, Asian American and Asian Diaspora Studies; chair, Peace and Conflict Studies, University of California, Berkeley. - World Health Organization, "Global Health Observatory Data Repository."
 Life expectancy by country, 2014.
-Data are from 2014 data to match LA County estimates - 6 Abraído-Lanza, Chao, and Flórez, "Do Healthy Behaviors Decline with Greater Acculturation?
-Implications For The Latino Mortality Paradox." - 7 Los Angeles County Department of Public Health.
-Adult Smoking on the Decline, but Disparities Remain.
-Estimate for Asian women is statistically unstable. - 8 Oakland Museum of California, "1990s to Present: Native Americans Develop Political Identity. - 9 Oakland Museum of California, "Homogenization, Protests and Outright Rebellion: 1950s.' - and Health: Evaluating Theories and Evidence.'
-11 Centers for Disease Control and the U.S.'
+Data are from 2014 data to match LA County estimates. - Abraído-Lanza, Chao, and Flórez, "Do Healthy Behaviors Decline with Greater Acculturation?
+Implications For The Latino Mortality Paradox." - Los Angeles County Department of Public Health, Adult Smoking on the Decline, but Disparities Remain.
+Estimate for Asian women is statistically unstable. - Oakland Museum of California, "1990s to Present: Native Americans Develop Political Identity." - Oakland Museum of California, "Homogenization, Protests and Outright Rebellion: 1950s." - 10 Cutler and Lleras-Muney, "Education and Health: Evaluating Theories and Evidence." - 11 Centers for Disease Control and Prevention, "Burden of Tobacco Use in the U.S."